rsinger86/drf-flex-fields/README.md

 ## 0.6.0 (May 2019)
 * Adds experimental support for automatically SQL query optimization via a `FlexFieldsFilterBackend`.
 Thanks ADR-007!
 * Adds CircleCI config file.
 Thanks mikeIFTS!
+* Moves declaration of `expandable_fields` to `Meta` class on serialzer for consistency with DRF (will continue to support declaration as class property)

 ## 0.5.0 (April 2019)
 * Added support for `omit` keyword for field exclusion.
 Code clean up and improved test coverage.